vnminin/MultiBDPureBirth2/README.md

 MultiBDPureBirth2
 ======

-`MultiBDPureBirth` is a slight extention of the `MultiBD`  `R` package for direct likelihood-based inference of multivariate birth-death processes.
+`MultiBDPureBirth2` is a slight extention of the `MultiBD`  `R` package for direct likelihood-based inference of multivariate birth-death processes.

 ## Installation